16280-f25/16280-f25.github.io/docs/logistics.md

 **Recitations**: Thursday 17:00-17:50
 **Location**: CIC Lower Level - Conference Room 2

+## Attendance

+Attendance should be filled out at the beginning of each lecture, no more than 5 minutes after the start of the lecture.
+The form is available [here](https://cmu.ca1.qualtrics.com/jfe/form/SV_0UkRFM34R8dyPnE).

 ## Office Hours

 We are here to help.
 TA office hours use a appointment-based system.
 Slots will appear in the office hour queue 24 hours prior to their start.
 Slots on days assignments are due are limited to 15 minutes, and are available in 15 or 30 minute increments on other days.